 3. Strategic questions related to generating support within society

 Mussel fishing and mussel farming take place in the open waters of the Eastern Scheldt and the Wadden Sea; these are protected areas in which many other parties also have a stake.
 Support is required within society in order to be able to use those areas.
 Sustainable shellfish culture means that it is economically viable, has the least possible impact on nature and is accepted by society.
 This subsidiary project tackles the knowledge questions arising from the long-term strategy of the mussel sector.
 For example, we examine to what extent mussel farming contributes to the ecological value of the Western Wadden Sea, what the effect of mussel farming is on food availability (capacity) for other shellfish, and which other effects farming and fisheries have on ecology and water quality.

 Many knowledge questions cannot be foreseen in advance and they can sometimes arise suddenly.
 For mussel growers, it is important that expertise is available when they have questions that are important for the continuity of mussel cultivation.
 Assuring this knowledge is an explicit element of the KOMPRO project.
 Researchers actively follow developments which may be of interest to the mussel sector, so that additional research can be carried out quickly in response if necessary.

-In order to address questions from growers in a swift and accessible manner, the Mussel Breeding Helpdesk was set up.
-Researchers are available to quickly and fully answer questions based on their scientific background.
+In order to address questions from growers in a swift and accessible manner, the Helpdesk Mussel Cultivation was set up.
+Researchers are available to quickly respond to practical questions from the mussel farmers.